 One popular option is to convert your pool to a saltwater system with a chlorine generator.
 This requires a bit more effort to get started, and will need some amount of ongoing maintenance to avoid the negative drawbacks.
 But many pool owners prefer this method of sanitation because of the numerous benefits.
 These include reduced chemical handling and storage, softer water, lower annual costs, and lack of a chlorine smell.

 Another option is to supplement your chlorine’s sanitation power with mineral sanitizers.
 This method doesn’t require significant changes to your pool system.
 Your water will feel softer, and mineral systems can reduce the amount of chlorine added to the pool each week.
 Some pool owners also like using ozonators and UV light systems (or a combination of the two) to keep the water sanitary and reduce the need for chlorine.
 Unlike salt systems, none of these methods require massive changes beyond installation.

-Ready to start your journey toward a cleaner, clearer, “greener” swimming pool?
+Ready to start your journey toward a clearer, cleaner, “greener” swimming pool?
 Leslie’s can help!
 Our knowledgeable team of experts is ready to help you find the most energy efficient, eco-friendly pool solutions to fit your unique needs.
-Browse our extensive online catalog, or stop by your local Leslie’s to get started.
+Browse our extensive online selection, or stop by your local Leslie’s to get started.